Kk1284/PassForge/README.md

-# Password Generator
+# PassForge

 ## Overview

-The Password Generator is a web application built using React that helps users generate strong and secure passwords.
+The PassForge is a web application built using React that helps users generate strong and secure passwords.
 It provides a user-friendly interface where users can customize their password requirements and instantly generate passwords that meet their criteria.

 ## Features